holukas/dataset_ch-cha_flux_product/_sources/Management_Data.md

 - **Notebook**: [22.0_ConvertMgmtToTimeseries.ipynb](../notebooks/20_MANAGEMENT/22.0_ConvertMgmtToTimeseries.ipynb)
 - **Detailed management info**: [CH-CHA-Management_2005-2024_20250107.zip](../data/CH-CHA-Management_2005-2024_20250107.zip) (zipped XLSX file, 8MB)

+**Management information was converted to a time series format with the aim to be used e.g. in machine-learning models.**

 Detailed management data are available in an Excel file.
 The file contains info between 2001 and 2024, whereby info for 2024 and some info for 2023 (e.g., C content of fertilizer) was not available yet.
-Key information was converted to a time series format with the aim to be used e.g. in machine-learning models.

 ## Unique events

 Each management event was assigned a variable name and a list of unique events was assembled.
 In total, we identified 34 unique managmement events (**Table M1**).

-##### **Table M1**.
+**Table M1**.
 Unique management events between 2001 and 2024.

 | Unique management events                     |
 | -------------------------------------------- |